sfzwarts/RockMicro_Minkowskis/README.md

-# ROCK MICROstructures and the MINKWOSKI functionals
+# ROCK MICROstructures and their MINKOWSKI functionals

 ## Description
 RockMicro_Minkowskis is an open-source database of generated rock microstructures with computed [Minkowski functionals](https://en.wikipedia.org/wiki/Minkowski_functional) and corresponding Stokes flow simulation results.